projg2/nattka/doc/bug.rst

 are applied depending on the bug category.
 If no keywords are specified, they are inferred from the arch teams found in CC.

+Additionally, the following tokens can be used in keyword list:

+- ``^`` that copies keywords from the previous line.

 .. code-block::
    :caption: Example package list for stabilization request